emanuelalkobi/EC601_PROJECT/README.md

                https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/

+track_game.py combines the result of these 3 methods for detecting the soccer ball.

 ------------------------------------------------------------------------------------------

-At soccer ball classifier there are 3 different classifiers for detecting a soccer ball.

-This classifiers are for studying purpose only.
+We also tried 3 other machine learning methods to detect the ball.
+The results were staisfying since the ball is too small and blurry.
+We didn't end up using any of the models, but we still put them in this repo for studying purpose.

  #yolo